 Whether you’re decorating your first home, first apartment or if you’ve just repainted your walls and are looking for an inexpensive way to freshen up your space, do it with art.
 Artwork is the easiest way to update your décor without spending much money.
 Here's what we did....

 We bought this colourful patterned paper pad at Michaels, we loved it so much that we used it to make beautiful wall art.

 Back at the office with our new book in hand, we created this very simple gallery wall using my Michaels’ prints.
 Not bad for a total of $29.99 Canadian dollars.

 When you’re hanging pictures, the first thing to do is to decide where you’re going to hang them.
-This will help you choose the right colors to compliment your furnishings and it help you figure out the amount of wall space to fill.
+This will help you choose the right colours to compliment your furnishings and it will help you figure out the amount of wall space to fill.
 It makes it easier then to determine the number of frames you’ll need.

-Here’s a tip that I use all the time to verify if I’ve created a visually well balanced space.
+Here’s a tip that we use all the time to verify if we've created a visually well balanced space.
 Imagine drawing a vertical line right in between the couch and console table all the way up the wall.
 Check if the furnishings and accessories on either side of that imaginary line are visually equal on both sides.
 Taking a picture of your space will also help you see things that you couldn’t see with the naked eye.
 Both tips work like a charm, try them out.

-I often say that it’s not how much you spend on things that matters, it’s what you do with them.
+We often say that it’s not how much you spend on things that matters, it’s what you do with them.
 How you display your things to maximize the impact they have in a room.
 Gorgeous rooms can easily be designed on a very small budget.

 The black frames and large white mats make the art pop against the white crisp wall.
 It looks stunning and it was done very inexpensively.
-For me, a house is not fully done being decorated until there’s art on the walls.
+For us, a house is not fully done being decorated until there’s art on the walls.
 Art does to walls what jewelry does to an outfit.

 Thanks for stopping by!
-I hope you’re having a great day.